 The presenting author of an accepted abstract must attend and register for the congress.
 All accepted abstracts will be published in a supplement of the Journal of Hepatology.

 Additions or removal of author names will be permitted until 31 January 2019.
 After this date no further changes in the abstract will be possible.
-Any changes in the abstract title or body will not be possible after the submission deadline 20 November 2018.
+Any changes in the abstract title or body will not be possible after the submission deadline 21 November 2018 (new extended deadline).

 After acceptance of the abstract, requests for withdrawal of an abstract must be received in writing to ILC.email@example.com by 31 January 2019 to avoid publication in the Journal of Hepatology supplement and final programme.
 Any withdrawal requested after that date will not be considered and the abstract will be published in the Journal of Hepatology supplement.

 For late-breaker abstracts, changes in the abstract title or body will not be possible after the submission deadline 13 February 2019.
 No additions or removal of author names will be permitted after 07 March 2019.
 Requests for withdrawal of an abstract must be received in writing to ILC.firstname.lastname@example.org by 07 March 2019 to avoid publication in the Journal of Hepatology supplement and final programme.
 Any withdrawal requested after that date will not be considered and the abstract will be published in the Journal of Hepatology supplement if the abstract is accepted.